SCA Licensing requirements

 Entities which do not hold reportable accounts are required to do Nil reporting.
 The process is completed by logging in to the SCA FATCA reporting portal and completing the reports/or doing nil reporting.
 Such disclosures are made on an annual basis, once advised by SCA that the reporting system is open for completion of the same.

-Guidance Note: DGCX Compliance will guide Broker Members through the FATCA reporting process.
+Guidance Note: DGCX Compliance will guide Broker Members through the FATCA reporting process as appropriate.

 DGCX Group Compliance Guidance